(esketamine) Nasal Spray

-SPRAVATO is available only through a restricted program under a REMS called the SPRAVATO REMS because of the risks of serious adverse outcomes from sedation, dissociation, and abuse and misuse [see BOXED WARNING and sections above.
+SPRAVATO is available only through a restricted program under a REMS called the SPRAVATO REMS because of the risks of serious adverse outcomes from sedation, dissociation, and abuse and misuse [see BOX WARNING and Sedation, Dissociation, Abuse And Misuse].

 Important requirements of the SPRAVATO REMS include the following:

 - Healthcare settings must be certified in the program and ensure that SPRAVATO is:

 - Only dispensed in healthcare settings and administered to patients who are enrolled in the program.

 - Administered by patients under the direct observation of a healthcare provider and that patients are monitored by a healthcare provider for at least 2 hours after administration of SPRAVATO [see DOSAGE AND ADMINISTRATION].

 - Pharmacies must be certified in the REMS and must only dispense SPRAVATO to healthcare settings that are certified in the program.

 Further information, including a list of certified pharmacies is available at www.SPRAVATOrems.com or 1-855-382-6022.